ALERT CONTENT PLACEHOLDER

 • Establish an education incubator, where fellows and medical students will come to learn best practices in vision clinical research and take those skills with them to institutions around the world.

-• Expand population health studies to help identify people who are at risk of vision loss, in order to offer proactive treatment options and improve health policy across Canada.
+• Expand population health studies to help identify people who are at risk of vision loss, offer proactive treatment options and improve health policy across Canada.

 Quicklinks